xtxerr/radspool/README.md

 # radspool
-radspool.pl brings JSON formatted accounting data from OSC's Radiator RADIUS server into SQL and deals with potential SQL downtimes by spooling all accounting data as long as necessary until the backend is available again
+radspool.pl brings JSON formatted accounting data from OSC's Radiator RADIUS server into SQL and deals with potential SQL downtimes by spooling all accounting data as long as necessary.

 ## Description
 The idea behind this script is to get accounting data into a file on the local filesystem of the Radiator host.
 By using JSON formatting the file can then be easily parsed and used by any process and purpose (eg. exporting into ElasticSearch).